Avoiding sweets or hot/cold drinks? Then it’s time to read this:

 If you’re dealing with sensitive teeth, it’s time to see a dentist.
 Find out what the cause is and learn about your treatment options.

-If you are avoiding sweets or hot/cold drinks contact Suburban Essex Dental, located in West Orange NJ.
+If you are avoiding sweets or hot/cold drinks, doing everything possible or nothing at all contact Suburban Essex Dental, located in West Orange NJ to set up a dental appointment.
 Our entire staff is friendly, courteous and experts in the field of dentistry.
+We look forward to discussing what you eat in more detail and helping you get on your way to better dental hygiene and care.